AdobeDocs/commerce-admin.en/help/customers/personalize-scale.md

 - **Generate variations**: Allows content authors to use Generative AI to create large volumes of personalized AI-driven [text content and image variations](https://experienceleague.adobe.com/en/docs/experience-manager-learn/sites/generative-ai/generate-variations) with Adobe Firefly.

-- **Deploy via Edge Delivery Services Storefront**: Content on the Edge and Commerce capabilities powered by drop in components, to create bespoke shoppable experiences for your audiences.
+- **Deploy via Edge Delivery Services Storefront**: Content on the Edge and Commerce capabilities powered by drop-in components, to create bespoke shoppable experiences for your audiences.

 - **Commerce and Adobe Experience Manager Assets**: Generative AI product asset creation and variations at scale.
 Create, deliver, and monitor content delivery across any channel.